 Containers for holding our plants become more unique with each new planting.
-Anything goes these days for use as a planter, so we may use cups, jars, boxes, and baskets – anything that has that perfect look to hold our plants.
-Sometimes, we find the perfect planter without drainage holes.
+Anything goes these days for use as a planter; we may use cups, jars, boxes, and hanging baskets– anything that has that perfect look to hold our plants.
+Sometimes we find the perfect planter without drainage holes.

 Adding Drainage Holes to Containers

 Plastic and wood planters are among the easiest to fit with drainage holes.
 Sometimes punching holes in planters can be accomplished with a nail.
 Another interesting tool that some people use for drilling a drainage hole is a rotary tool often referred to as a Dremel.

 A simple electric drill, properly fitted with the right bit, can add the necessary holes in the bottom of a container.
 Some say a cordless drill works best and allows the user more control.
 Drill slowly and steadily.
 You’ll want to apply little pressure and hold the drill straight.
 Sources recommend starting with ¼-inch (6 mm.) bit, moving up to a larger size if needed.